oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 Spring Boot has a similar tool, called [Spring Initializr](https://start.spring.io/).
 Spring Initializer is a bit different than CRA because it's a website (and API) that you can create applications with.

-Today, I’ll show you how to build a Flickr clone with React and Spring Boot.
-However, I’m going to cheat.
-Rather than building everything using the aforementioned tools, I’m going to use JHipster.
+Today, I'll show you how to build a Flickr clone with React and Spring Boot.
+However, I'm going to cheat.
+Rather than building everything using the aforementioned tools, I'm going to use JHipster.
 JHipster is an application generator that initially only supported Angular and Spring Boot.
 Now it supports Angular, React, and Vue for the frontend.
 JHipster also has support for [Kotlin, Micronaut, Quarkus, .NET, and Node.js](https://www.jhipster.tech/modules/official-blueprints/) on the backend.

 In this tutorial, we'll use React since it seems to be [the most popular](https://trends.google.com/trends/explore?q=angular,react,vuejs).

 ## Get Started with JHipster 7

-To get started with JHipster, you’ll need a fast internet connection and Node.js installed.
+To get started with JHipster, you'll need a fast internet connection and Node.js installed.
 The project recommends you use the latest LTS (Long Term Support) version, which is 14.7.6 at the time of this writing.
-To run the app, you’ll need to have Java 11 installed.
+To run the app, you'll need to have Java 11 installed.
 If you have Git installed, JHipster will auto-commit your project after creating it.
 This will allow you to upgrade between versions.

 Run the following command to install JHipster: